 Rare & Traditional Breeds Show

-With prizes at stake and classes for young handlers, it is one of the biggest shows of its kind in the South East and hugely popular with visitors and exhibitors alike.
+With prizes at stake and classes for young handlers, this events is hugely popular with visitors and exhibitors alike.

 Crafts, demonstrations, food & drink

 Enjoy a range of delicious produce from vendors and quench your thirst in the Events Field.
 Also enjoy craft and trade stands, plus demonstrations with a countryside theme.

 Sponsor a class & support the show!